trannhatkhoacm1612/Titanic-Predict/README.md

 # Titanic-Predict

-Using Logistic - Regression to predict people will dead or alive base on suitable data
+Using Logistic - Regression to predict people will dead or alive base on suitable data ( Refer from many sources )

 # Logistic - Regression